Subway

 Once completed, it is envisaged that the Subway will be removed from the Heritage at Risk Register and will be safe for the public to enjoy.
 The project has provided an extraordinary opportunity to secure a sustainable future for the much-loved community asset, which is of significant historical importance.

 In February 2022, specialist conservation contractors, DBR Limited, were appointed to complete the restoration works of the Subway.
-Subsequently, works on the Subway’s restoration began in Spring 2022, with the project due to complete in July 2023.
+Subsequently, works on the Subway’s restoration began in Spring 2022, with the project due to complete in winter 2023.
 To date, extensive restoration works have been undertaken, including the structural remedial works to the North Elevation, the West Courtyard gates have been installed and all masonry cleaning is complete.

 In addition to the work outlined above, during the excavation of the Upper-South Stair, a half stone landing, complete with its surrounding brick walls, was uncovered.
 This discovery revealed that the stair had a different configuration that had been outlined on all previous historic drawings, demonstrating that the North and South stairs were not symmetrical as previously thought.